MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 3. In the **Add database** dialog box that appears on the right side of the page, select your language and currency, and set the **Enable Dynamics 365 apps** option to **Yes**.
 Keep the default values for the other fields.
 Then select **Save**.

     ![Add database dialog box](media/add-database-pane.PNG "Add database dialog box")

     > [!NOTE]
-    > For information about security groups, see [Restrict access to an instance](admin-security.md).
+    > If you plan to run Dynamics 365 Remote Assist in this environment, you'll need to obtain a paid Dynamics 365 Remote Assist license, and then set the **Enable Dynamics 365 apps** option when creating this environment.
+Or you can migrate to a joint environment when you decide to purchase Dynamics 365 Remote Assist.

     A message is shown that explains that the production environment is being prepared.

     ![Environment preparation message](media/environment-message.PNG "Environment preparation message")

+    > [!NOTE]
+    > For information about security groups, see [Restrict access to an instance](admin-security.md).

 4. After the new environment is active (that is, when **Ready** appears in the **State** field for the environment), go to [Change the maximum upload file size](#upload).